-- (1) A total of 1,222,250 options were granted to employees of Boston Properties on January 18, 2001 and a total of 2,000,000 options were granted to employees of Boston Properties on February 2, 2001, for a total of 3,222,250 options granted to employees in recognition of services rendered in fiscal year 2000. - (2) Calculated using the Black-Scholes pricing model.
-The assumptions used in determining the present value of the option grant using this methodology are as follows: expected option life of 6 years; risk-free interest rate of 5.14%; 20% volatility since our initial public offering; 5.09% dividend yield; exercise price of \$42.12 and \$40.75, respectively and a closing price of common stock on the date of grant of \$42.12 and \$40.75, respectively.
+- (1) A total of 1,397,000 options were granted to employees of Boston Properties on January 17, 2002. - (2) Calculated using the Black-Scholes pricing model.
+The assumptions used in determining the present value of the option grant using this methodology are as follows: expected option life of 6 years; risk-free interest rate of 4.97%; 20% volatility since our initial public offering; 6.31% dividend yield; exercise price of \$37.70 and a closing price of common stock on the date of grant of \$37.70.
 The actual value, if any, that the holders of these options may realize will depend on the continued employment of the holders of these options through the vesting period and the excess of the market price over the exercise price on the date the option is exercised.
 Therefore, there is no assurance that the value realized by a holder will be at or near the value estimated by the Black-Scholes pricing model, which is based on assumptions as to the variables of stock price volatility, future dividend yield, interest rates and other factors.